thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 ---
 The `tscli` command line interface is an administration interface for the ThoughtSpot instance.
 Use `tscli` to take snapshots (backups) of data, apply updates, stop and start the services, and view information about the system.
 This reference defines each subcommand and what you can accomplish with it.

+The command returns 0 upon success and a non-zero exit code upon failure.
+Because the `tscli` command is typically running a command on multiple codes, an error may be called at different points.
+As much as possible, the command attempts to save errors to the `stderr` directory as configured on a node.

 ## How to use the tscli command

 The `tscli` command has the following syntax: